William Meschin

 William Meschin (sometimes William le Meschin; died between 1130 and 1135) was an Anglo-Norman nobleman and baron.
-The brother of the earl of Chester, Meschin participated in the First Crusade.
-After returning to England, he acquired lands both from King Henry I of England and by his marriage to an heiress.

-Meschin built Egremont Castle on his lands and with his wife was a benefactor of a couple of religious foundations.
-He died sometime between 1130 and 1135, with his estates eventually being divided amongst the descendants of his three daughters.
+The brother of the earl of Chester, he participated in the First Crusade.
+After returning to England, he acquired lands from King Henry I of England and by his marriage to an heiress.
+He built Egremont Castle on one parcel and with his wife funded two religious foundations.
+After he died, his estates were divided amongst his three daughter's descendants.

 Early life

 Meschin was the brother of Ranulf le Meschin, the Earl of Chester.
 They were the sons of Ranulf de Briquessart, the viscount of the Bessin, and his wife, Matilda, the daughter of Richard le Goz, Viscount of Avranches.
 The boys were also nephews of Hugh d'Avranches, who had previously been Earl of Chester.
 There was also an older brother, Richard, who died young, and a sister, who married Robert de Grandmesnil.
 Meschin went on the First Crusade and was present at the siege of Nicaea in 1097.